Chart Color Schemes

 Golden Plains - South lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

 Golden Plains - South's population is around 9,089 as of November 2025.
 This reflects an increase of 978 people since the 2021 Census, which reported a population of 8,111 people.
 The change is inferred from the estimated resident population of 8,765 from the ABS as of June 2024 and an additional 552 validated new addresses since the Census date.
 This level of population equates to a density ratio of 6.1 persons per square kilometer.
-Golden Plains - South's growth rate of 12.1% since the 2021 census exceeded the non-metro area (6.0%) and the national average, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by interstate migration that contributed approximately 49.4% of overall population gains during recent periods.
+Golden Plains - South's growth rate of 12.1% since the 2021 census exceeded both the non-metro area (6.0%) and national average, marking it as a growth leader in the region.
+Population growth was primarily driven by interstate migration contributing approximately 49.4% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year, and VIC State Government's Regional/LGA projections released in 2023 with adjustments employing a method of weighted aggregation of population growth from LGA to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Based on the latest population numbers, exceptional growth is predicted over the period, with the area expected to expand by 5,702 persons to 2041, recording a gain of 59.1% in total over the 17 years.
+Based on the latest annual ERP population numbers, exceptional growth is predicted over the period with the area expected to expand by 5,702 persons to 2041, reflecting a gain of 59.1% in total over the 17 years.

 Frequently Asked Questions - Population